benaitcheson/T2A2_Marketplace_App/README.md

 ```

 When a user clicks on the sign in button on the navbar the controller checks the routes for a path to do next.
 In this case it's a get request and it's just getting the sign in page from the admin views.

-Speak about why i used X amount of controllers/models/views in rails

-Rails
-Fat Model, skinny Controller

 #### ActiveRecord